Syslifters/sysreptor/docs/docs/python-library/tutorial/part-3/notes.md

 The `reptor` library also allows you to interact with your notes structures.

-Use the notes API to get the full project notes structure.
+Use the [Notes API](/python-library/api/notes.md) to get the your project's note structures.

 ```python title="Get project notes"
 notes = reptor.api.notes.get_notes()